6 best fruits and vegetables to keep your dog strong and happy

-Some can make great nutritious snacks, while others — like grapes, raisins, avocado, mushrooms, leeks, and onions — should be avoided entirely.
+Some fruits and vegetables can make great nutritious snacks, while you should avoid others — like grapes, raisins, avocado, mushrooms, leeks, and onions.

 The next time you prepare a meal with produce, stick to this list of the best fruits and vegetables you can share with your beloved dog.